 During 1995 and 1996, the Company issued warrants to purchase shares of common stock.
 The warrants have an exercise price of \$12.64 per share as of December 31, 2006 and expire in 2007.
 The warrants contain provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event the Company declares any stock dividends or effects any stock split, reclassification or consolidation of its common stock.
 The warrants also contain a provision that provides for an adjustment to the exercise price and the number of shares issuable in the event that the Company issues securities for a per share price less than a specified price.
-As of December 31, 2004, warrants to purchase 131,628 shares of common stock were outstanding.
+As of December 31, 2004, warrants to purchase 131,628 shares of common stock were exchanged for 24,210 shares of common stock were eustanding.
 During the second quarter ended June 30, 2005, warrants to purchase 110,888 shares of common stock were exchanged for 24,210 shares of common stock resulting in stock-based compensation expense of \$245,000 based on a fair market value of the common stock of \$10.12 per share.
-Warrants to purchase 8,304 shares of common stock expired during 2005.
-As of December 31, 2006, the remaining warrants to purchase 12,459 shares of common stock at a weighted average exercise price of \$12.64 per share are outstanding and exercisable.
+Warrants to purchase 8,304 shares of common stock at a weighted average exercise price of \$12.64 per share are outstanding and exercisable.

 In connection with the sale of common stock in the private placement which closed on August 5, 2005, the Company concurrently issued warrants to purchase up to 3,426,000 shares of common stock at an exercise price of \$12.228 per share.
 See also Note 11 - Common and Preferred Stock - Private Placement.
 These warrants became exercisable on February 1, 2006 and expire in August 2010.
 During the year ended December 31, 2006, approximately 543,000 warrants were exercised and net settled for approximately 339,000 shares.
 As of December 31, 2006, warrants to purchase approximately 2,883,000 shares of common stock remained outstanding.
-In connection with the sale of common stock in the public offering that closed on December 6, 2006, two holders of outstanding warrants to purchase a total of 1,710,091 shares of common stock agreed to amend the terms of their warrants to provide that such warrants would not be exercisable from December 6, 2006 until the date on which the Company has at least 100,000,000 shares of its common stock duly and validly authorized.
+In connection with the sale of common stock in the public offering that closed on December 6, 2006, two holders of outstanding warrants to purchase a total of 1,710,091 shares of common stock agreed to amend the terms of their warrants to provide that such warrants would not be exercisable from December 6, 2006 until the date on which the Company has at least 100,000,000 shares of its common stock duy and validly authorized.